Design for Startups

 Design for Startups matches Emily Carr emerging designers (senior undergraduate or graduate students) with Canadian companies pursuing design-driven development to collaborate on clearly defined design challenges that align with business and user needs.

-Since 2013, this program has supported over 125 companies in strengthening their products, platforms, and services through human-centred design.
+Since 2013, this program has supported over 145 companies in strengthening their products, platforms, and services through human-centred design.

 How it Works

-- Designers work 12 hours per week for 12 weeks in collaboration with your team while receiving structured mentorship through weekly internal design lab sessions, where they engage in critique and peer exchange with other designers and Emily Carr faculty
+- Designers work 12 hours per week for 12 weeks in collaboration with your team while receiving structured mentorship through weekly internal design lab sessions, where they engage in critique and peer exchange with other designers and Emily Carr University faculty

-This is not an internship program.
+Design for Startups is not an internship program.
 Designers lead a defined design engagement developed in partnership with your team and supported by our faculty rather than taking on day-to-day operational tasks.

 Examples of Past Projects